fmalmeida/easy_circos/README.md

 easy_circos is a simple conda package that aims on rapidly and easily creating minimal circos configuration and plots between two fasta files.

+For now, it only has the ability to produce a circos plot showing the GC skew and the links between two fasta files, however, some other implementations are already in mind:

+* Add the possibility for plotting custom 2D tracks (if following a defined format)
+* Add the possibility to add texts to show where specific features are located
+* Add the possibility to work with only one FASTA, or more than two
+* Make the inclusion of some types of data optional, so we can add it or not
+* ...

+> If you have another idea of implementation flag an issue discussing it (See: [How can you colaborate?](https://github.com/fmalmeida/easy_circos#collaborating))

 ## Table of contents

 * [Installation](https://github.com/fmalmeida/easy_circos#installation)